bchu/github-widgets/README.markdown

 # GitHub Widgets

-A fork of JoelSutherland's [Github-jQuery-Repo-Widget](https://github.com/JoelSutherland/GitHub-jQuery-Repo-Widget) and dcodeIO's [modified widget](https://github.com/dcodeIO/dcodeio.github.com/blob/master/assets/js/jquery.githubRepoWidget.min.js).
+A fork of JoelSutherland's [Github-jQuery-Repo-Widget](https://github.com/JoelSutherland/GitHub-jQuery-Repo-Widget) and some code from [dcodeIO](https://github.com/dcodeIO/) (repo no longer exists).

 Drop this script on your page and it will build you a beautiful widget that displays the status of your GitHub repo.
 Requires jQuery.